 - If marine mammals are observed, the following information will be documented:

 Animals' reaction (if any) to pile-driving activities.

 - During vibratory pile removal and driving, one land-based biologist would monitor the area from the terminal work site, and one monitor will move among a number of access points along the southern Sinclair Inlet shore.
-Binoculars shall be used during marine mammal monitoring.
+Binoculars Start Printed Page 11853shall be used during marine mammal monitoring.

 NMFS has reviewed the WSDOT's proposed marine mammal monitoring protocol, and has determined the applicant's monitoring program is adequate, particularly as it relates to assessing the level of taking or impacts to affected species.
 The land-based PSO is expected to be positioned in a location that will maximize his/her ability to detect marine mammals and will also utilize binoculars to improve detection rates.
 In addition, the boat-based PSO will cruise within the 120 dB ZOI, which is not a particularly large zone, thereby allowing him/her to conduct additional monitoring with binoculars.
 With respect to WSDOT's take limits, NMFS is primarily concerned that WSDOT could reach its Southern Resident killer whale limit.
 However, killer whales have large dorsal fins and can be easily spotted from great distances.
 Further, Southern Resident killer whales typically move in groups, which makes visual detection much easier.
 In addition, added underwater acoustic monitoring by Orca Network in the region would further provide additional detection, since resident killer whales are very vocal.

 WSDOT would provide NMFS with a draft monitoring report within 90 days of the conclusion of the proposed construction work.
 This report will detail the monitoring protocol, summarize the data recorded during monitoring, and estimate the number of marine mammals that may have been harassed.